 Project overview: An advisory group was formed with the purpose of finalizing the format and content of the digital log book, which is a new requirement within the B44 code coming into effect on April 30, 2020.

-Project overview: This year, Technical Safety BC will review the CSA 2020 B149 series of gas codes and the 2019 Z662 Oil and Gas Pipeline Systems Code for use in BC.
-The purpose of this advisory group is to review the impact that the new gas codes would have on various parts of the gas industry, including how changes would impact industrial settings, residential settings, propane usage, equipment manufacturing, and certification.
+Project overview: This year, Technical Safety BC will review the CSA 2020 B149 series of gas codes and the 2019 Z662 Oil and Gas Pipeline Systems Standard for use in BC.
+The purpose of this advisory group is to review the impact that the updated CSA B149 gas code series would have on various parts of the gas industry, including how changes would impact industrial settings, residential settings, propane usage, equipment manufacturing, and certification.
 As we review the code, we also want to explore how to respond to climate concerns and incorporate the views and lived experiences of people across BC.
-The advisory group will meet regularly in June and July.
 Upon completion of the code review, Technical Safety BC will then consult with the gas industry on the proposed variations to the code for BC.

 Project overview: Quality control programs are a cornerstone of safety in constructing boilers and chillers, and Technical Safety BC is extending this requirement to class B and refrigeration contractors.
 The advisory group will identify and mitigate challenges that class B and refrigeration contractors might face when designing, installing, and constructing under the guidance of a quality control program.
 The requirement for quality control programs and the advisory group’s work will also go through industry consultation later in the year.
 The aim of this collaboration is to build a fair and reliable quality control program for all boiler and refrigeration contractors.

 Project overview: Technical Safety BC is looking to recruit members for our 2021 Canadian Electrical Code Review Advisory Group.
 This advisory group will help us assess the impacts of changes to the code on the industry and the public.
 If you have expertise and interest, please email email@example.com and we will provide you with an application form.